trustoverip/utility-foundry-wg/workflow/stories/kob.md

 - Wipro.
 - CUSAT
 - KBA (Kerala Blockchain Academy)
-- Various associations/organizations who wish to have a digital identity.
-- Educational institutions in the city of Kochi.

 #### 2. Why do we need a Utility?

-TODO: Call out that this is to provide identity for all citizens of Kochi w/o compromising on privacy.
-This is the utility on top of which we are going to host the VON network for the city of Kochi.
+- This utility will provide digital identity for the citizens and organisations of Kochi without compromising on privacy.
+- The VON network for the city of Kochi will be built on top of this utility network.
 - To give a cryptographically verifiable digital credential for various associations/organizations.
 - To give the control of the identity to its owners in its every sense.
-- To cut down the red tape in identity verification.
+- To cut down the red tape which is currently present in the city of Kochi's identity verification process.
 - To give a digital identity that is free of forgery or any such malpractice.

 #### 3. What is unique about the desired Utility?

 - The utiltiy is restricted to a particular jurisdiction, the city of Kochi.
-- The utility aims to cut down the cost of hosting a node, incurred by the associations, to the possible minimum.
-TODO:- The KOB community cloud will have an option for associations to pull the infrastructure needed to host the nodes.
+- The participants of the utility will have access to our community cloud - KOB Community Cloud, which will have an option for associations to pull infrastructure needed to host the nodes.
-TODO:- You want to enable quick onboarding of associations w/o a huge upfront cost.
+- The utility wishes to have a quick onboarding of associations without a huge upfront cost.
+- The utility will be developed with the help of community contributors.

 #### 4. Who will participate?

-Any association and various digital service providers within the Kochi jurisdiction can participate.
+Any association and digital Service Providers within the Kochi jurisdiction can participate.

 Examples of such associations are,

 - Medical practitioners: Indian Medical Association (Kochi Chapter)